ChalmersGU-data-structure-courses/dsabook/src/markdown/02-analysis-part-1/05-best-worst-average-cases.md

 ## Best, worst, and average cases

 ::: TODO
-- Prio 3: examples (e.g., quicksort, insertion sort)
+- Prio 3: examples (e.g., Quicksort, Insertion sort)
 :::

 For some algorithms, the running time is always determined by the input size $n$.